myahyashk/myahyashk/README.md

 ## 🚀 Current Operations & Projects

-### 💡 Operation 01: Scouttron — Arduino Based Intelligent Robo Car
+### 💡 Operation 01: Scouttron Bot — Arduino Based Intelligent Robo Car
 *Autonomous Navigation & Multi-Mode Control System*

 Scouttron is not just a robot car — it is a multi-mode autonomous vehicle engineered to demonstrate real-world robotics principles using accessible hardware.